weaviate/weaviate-io/developers/weaviate/starter-guides/which-weaviate.md

 ## Vectorization options

 When adding data objects to Weaviate, you have two choices:
-- Specify the object vector directly
+- Specify the object vector directly.
-- Use a Weaviate vectorizer module to generate the object vector
+- Use a Weaviate vectorizer module to generate the object vector.

 If you are using a vectorizer module, your choices depend on your input medium/modality, as well as whether you would prefer a local or API-based vectorizer.